Pilothouse-App/Pilothouse/README.md

 ## Notes

 - See the [Wiki](https://github.com/Pilothouse-App/pilothouse/wiki) for instructions on using [WP-CLI](https://github.com/Pilothouse-App/pilothouse/wiki/Using-WP-CLI), [Xdebug](https://github.com/Pilothouse-App/pilothouse/wiki/Using-Xdebug), [Mailcatcher](https://github.com/Pilothouse-App/pilothouse/wiki/Using-Mailcatcher), etc.
+- MailCatcher is accessible at `http://localhost:1080`.
-- phpMyAdmin is accessible at http://localhost:8080/.
+- phpMyAdmin is accessible at `http://localhost:8080`.
+- phpinfo is accessible at `http://localhost/phpinfo.php`.
 - You can connect to MySQL remotely using the host `127.0.0.1`, the username `pilothouse`, and the password `pilothouse`.
 - The default WordPress username and password is `admin`/`password`.